rogeryeosgit/DevoProject/Notes.md

 - Server side needs to check cookie for user validity

 - Need to handle pagination for plans, in case too many plans get returned all at once in future

+- How to choose plans?

+- On plan deletion, need to ascertain there is a catch all for users who use the plan

+- need to check owner of plan for update and deletion